 The fond title "Little Richard," a name Richard Penniman acquired when he began to sing as a small boy, still follows him.
 Tops in his field when he was twenty-four years of age, he gave a glowing account of God\\'s power to save him from sin.
 He explained that he had made as much as $10,000 a day, but was glad to lay it aside as nothing compared with what Jesus had done for him. . . .
 When the one-time rock-and-roller called his former fans from the audience to gather around the pulpit, more than 300 responded.
 He prayed a touching prayer for them.

 Both Joyce Bryant and Richard Penniman have taken training at Oakwood College and are now engaged in soul-winning work.

-Bryant left the church shortly after this because of false accusations about her and, following study with a voice teacher at Howard University, worked in touring foreign opera companies, singing music in the classical repertoire in the 1960s, before returning to the nightclub scene and singing on cruise ships.
+Bryant left the church shortly after this because of false accusations about her and, following study with a voice teacher at Howard University, worked in touring foreign opera companies, singing music from traditional opera repertoire in the 1960s, before returning to the nightclub scene and singing on cruise ships.
 The behavior, dress, and appearance associated with her earlier days of singing were discarded, however, as she resumed singing in these venues.